Emergency Maintenance: How to Stop Panic & Start Planning

 When Is Maintenance Considered an Emergency?Emergency maintenance workfow

-• Gas leak: Inhaling gas could physically harm people, and a gas leak could cause a fire.
+• Gas leak: Inhaling gas could physically harm people, and a natural gas leak could cause a fire.
 This also tends to be an emergency wherever it occurs.

 • Broken HVAC during a heatwave: While HVAC repairs aren’t always urgent, some situations require emergency maintenance — for instance, if a hospital needs to keep the air-conditioning temperature at a safe level for patients during a heatwave.